 Recently, there has been a lot of chatter about fungal (or mold) infections in saline-filled breast implants.
 I have had a few patients from my Knoxville practice contact me with concerns regarding this.
 The fundamental question: Should you be worried about having a fungal infection or mold in your saline breast implants?

-For almost everyone the answer is a resounding “No!”
+For almost everyone, the answer is a resounding, “No!”
 However, if you asked whether this has ever happened, the answer is “yes.”
-To understand how this happened and the chances of it happening in the future requires both a review of recent history and a knowledge of how exactly saline implants are filled.
+To understand how this happened and the chances of it happening in the future requires a knowledge of how exactly saline implants are filled.

 Let’s look at what happened.